Obama looks to Americas summit to lift Latino support

 Rhodes said that although Obama has focused a great deal of attention on "trouble spots" like Afghanistan, the president recognized "there is a unique quality of the relationship we have with the Americas" to build on.

-Hispanics are the largest and fastest-growing minority in the United States, totalling more than 50 million people.
+Hispanics are the largest and fastest-growing minority in the United States, totaling more than 50 million people.

 About 22 million are eligible to vote in November, when Obama is expected to face off against Mitt Romney, a Republican who took a hard line on immigration to compete in the primaries and who lags far behind in polls among Hispanic voters.